mkapri1/Lexical-Syntax-Analyzer/README.md

 ````
 1) var188 is not the correct declaration of the variable as it contains digits.
 2) ~^ should have been just ~
-3) && is wrong, as else is jusr &
+3) && is wrong, as else is just &
 4) varOn should have been varOne
 5) Only one # should have been there in the start